bwreid/pursuit-interview-lesson/checkpoint/instructions.md

 In order to complete this checkpoint you must write functions to return data formatted in a specific way.
 While doing so, you must make use of the `.reduce()` method while not using other methods like `.forEach()`, `.map()`, or `.filter()`.

+Once you have completed this checkpoint, create a pull request against the main repository.

 ### Datasets

 You will be working with two different datasets: